This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 Position of air vents

-Place as near as possible to the stove to minimise cold air movements
+Place as near as possible to the stove to minimise cold air movements.

 Alternatively choose a stove with direct external air supply (DEAS) for a practical and safer alternative and which will also help eliminate nuisance draughts.

-Minimum distances to combustible materials eg stud walls, soft furnishings, wooden mantels etc
+Minimum distances to combustible materials eg stud walls, soft furnishings, wooden mantels etc.

-For example radiant, convecting or boiler stoves and their individual heat outputs have widely varying requirements so always check the manufacturer's instructions.
 Some distances can be as great as 800mm and should not be ignored.
 Please note that plasterboard is regarded as a combustible material and should never be used to line a fireplace opening or to create a mock chimney breast.
 If in doubt please refer to the heat shielding requirements set out in BS8303 (2019).

 Load-bearing capacity